 We have been increasing our focus in recent years on offering satellite based communications products and systems solutions to address commercial market needs.
 In pursuing this strategy, we have acquired four strategic satellite communication equipment providers: (1) the satellite networks business of Scientific-Atlanta in fiscal year 2001; (2) Comsat Laboratories products business from Lockheed Martin in fiscal year 2002; (3) US Monolithics, LLC in fiscal year 2002; and (4) Efficient Channel Coding, Inc. in fiscal year 2006.
-Our commercial business accounted for approximately 54% and 47% of our revenues in the three months ended December 30, 2005 and December 31, 2004, respectively, 52% of our revenues in the nine months ended December 30, 2005 and December 31, 2004, and 51% of our revenues in fiscal year 2005 and 55% of our revenues in fiscal year 2004.
+Our commercial business accounted for approximately 50% and 48% of our revenues in the three months ended June 30,

+2006 and July 1, 2005, respectively, and 53% of our revenues in fiscal year 2006 and 51% of our revenues in fiscal year 2005.
 To date, our principal commercial offerings include Very Small Aperture Terminals (VSATs), broadband internet equipment over satellite, network control systems, network integration services, network operation services, gateway infrastructure, antenna systems and other satellite ground stations.
-In addition, based on our advanced satellite technology and systems integration experience, we have won several important projects in the three key broadband markets: enterprise, consumer and inflight mobile applications.
+In addition, based on our advanced satellite technology and systems integration experience, we have won several important projects in the three key broadband markets: enterprise, consumer and in-flight mobile applications.